usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Vendor Playbook/Vendor Playbook.md

 | **Leading Organizational Change - Continuous Improvement and Scalable Practices** | This sprint focuses on strategies for staying current with emerging technologies and continuously improving acquisition practices, as well as approaches to scaling successful methods across organizations, supported by examples from the broader federal agency community. | - Assess your strengths and change style to develop a personal plan for contributing to and promoting change within your agency and the broader government community. |

 ### Topics
-- Staying Current and Driving Change: Your Role in Continuous Improvement
+- Staying current and driving change: your role in continuous improvement
-- Staying Current with Emerging Tech and Trends
+- Staying current with emerging tech and trends
-- Continuous Improvement in Everyday Procurement
+- Continuous improvement in everyday procurement
-- The Case for Creating Practical Guides: From Playbooks to Toolkits and Beyond
+- The case for creating practical guides: from playbooks to toolkits and beyond
-- Exploring Your Role as an Ambassador of Change
+- Exploring your role as an ambassador of change
-- Kotter Model Introduction
+- Kotter model introduction
-- Self-Assessment: What’s Your Change Style?
+- Self-assessment: what’s your change style?
-- Create Your Change Contribution Plan
+- Create your change contribution plan
-- Wrap-Up & Call to Action
+- Wrap-up & call to action

 ---

 ## Module 6: Apply skills

-Apply: Apply techniques learned in the course through various activities
+Apply: Apply techniques learned in the course through various activities.

 # Module 6: Apply